Skip to main content

 About

-Dark Fall 2: Lights Out is a single player role playing game with a horror theme.
+Dark Fall 2: Lights Out is a single player role playing game with horror and mystery themes.
 It was developed by Darkling Room and was released on December 3, 2013.
 It received mostly positive reviews from players.

 Skip User Reviews